Last Update: Information subject to change.

 - Bank #1, NE2, A2 LCD_RS = 0x6400 0008

-We have two controllers with issues, mostly because the controller Data Sheets are incomplete early versions.
+We have two controllers with issues, mostly because the obsolescent controller Data Sheets are incomplete early versions.

 The Orise Tech OTM8009A 800×480 LCD-TFT controller DataSheet is v0.92 (June 2012) which appears to be the last available version.
 We were able to locate some LCD_Init code, and after stripping out the Chinese comments, we were able to get the controller to initialize the display.

 The Raydium Semiconductor Corp RM68120 800×400 LCD TFT controller Datasheet is v0.0 (May 2011) and there does not appear to be a newer version anywhere, and we have surely looked.
 We have located some init code, but this appears to to use the SPI or/and MIPI interfaces.
-One setup command we found documented in code enables the SPI interface mode, and it’s not documented in the v0.0 manual.
+One initialization command set we found documented in code enables the SPI interface mode, and it’s not documented in the v0.0 manual.
 There’s also a lot of code that sets gamma levels accessing undocumented registers and values.
 We’ll keep looking for documented and working code.
 The display is working at some level, as it displays all white pixels.
 We can issue the Invert_All_Pixels command, and the the screen turns black and back to white under test program control.
+Tests indicate that the GRAM is not being written correctly, and possibly not read either.
+We don’t know if the LCD module is faulty, or perhaps the Cortex-M4 board has a problem.

 Links to be added.